What is it: Tegami Bachi (Letter Bee)

 • Genre: Action, Adventure, Fantasy

-One of the most intriguing aspects of Tegami Bachi is the relationship between the Letter Bees and the “Darks”, creatures that inhabit the darkness and represent a constant threat.
+One of the most intriguing aspects of Tegami Bachi is the relationship between the Letter Bees and the "Darks," creatures that inhabit the darkness and pose a constant threat.
 The Darks are a metaphor for the fears and challenges we all face in life, and the Letter Bees' struggle to overcome them is a powerful representation of perseverance and courage.
-Lag, as the protagonist, not only delivers letters, but also carries the hopes and dreams of the people he serves, which adds a layer of depth to his mission.
+Lag, as the protagonist, not only delivers letters but also carries the hopes and dreams of the people he serves, which adds a layer of depth to his mission.
 This emotional connection between the messengers and the letters they carry is a central theme that resonates throughout the series.